On the algebra generated by $\overline{\mu}, \overline{\partial}, \partial, \mu$: Cohomology and Maurer-Cartan Elements

 \begin{lemma} For $st\neq 0$, $d_{s,t}$ and span $H^1(\mathfrak{g},d_{s,t})$.
 Moreover \begin{enumerate}[(i)] \item $d_{s,t}$ is a real operator (i.e. it is conjugate to itself) if and only if $d_{s,t}^J$ is a real operator; \item $[d_{s,t}^J,d_{s,t}^J]=0$ if and only if $[\del,\del]=[\delbar,\delbar]=[\del,\delbar]=0$. \end{enumerate} \end{lemma} \begin{proof} Note that

 The rest is straightforward. \end{proof} \begin{remark} In particular $H^1(\mathfrak{g},d)$ is spanned $d$ and $d^J = \sqrt{-1}(3 \mubar + \delbar - \del - 3 \mu)$.
-The authors learned from Scott Wilson that the action of the operator $d^J$ on differential forms of an almost complex manifold $(M,J)$ coincides with the (graded) commutator $\mathcal{L}_J=[d,J]$, where $J$ acts on differential forms by extending its action on $1$-forms to an derivation on the de Rham algebra of all forms.
+The authors learned from Scott Wilson why this is geometrically significant: the action of the operator $d^J$ on differential forms of an almost complex manifold $(M,J)$ coincides with the (graded) commutator $\mathcal{L}_J=[d,J]$, where $J$ acts on differential forms by extending its action on $1$-forms to an derivation on the de Rham algebra of all forms.
 See \cite{CKT19} for more on the operator $\mathcal{L}_J$. \end{remark}